nikimajidifard/sample-crud/README.md

 # sample-crud
- A sample crud for phonebook by base on MVC architecture is implemented in this repository.
+ A sample crud for phonebook base on MVC architecture is implemented in this repository.